 – F.H.A.
 Scrivener, 1861, A Plain Introduction To The Criticism Of The New Testament, pg.
 4.

-To put it into perspective, I often point out that when the KJV translators made their text-critical choices which created the text behind the KJV, they were working with less than 1% of the Greek mss data we have available today.
+To put it into perspective, I often point out that when the KJV translators made their text-critical choices which created the text behind the KJV, they were working with only a small percentage of the Greek manuscript data we have available today.
 And they stood at what was really the infancy of developing NTTC methodology.
 These limitations notwithstanding, they still created an excellent translation that is sufficient as the Word of God, and still in use today.
 In fact, I often say that every single English-speaker should own a copy.
 (I don’t think anyone should only use a KJV).
 But the discipline has matured in massive ways since then.
 NTTC is still exactly the same *thing* it was in 1516.
 We are still doing today exactly what Erasmus was doing then.
 The “DNA” is identical, so to speak.
 It has just matured such that comparing them is somewhat like comparing a small child and that same child as a grown man.
 Same person; just much more mature.

 And at each stage texts and translations of those texts were produced which evidence the hand of NTTC at that stage.
 Sadly, for the first several hundred years of textual criticism, the impact of the increasing knowledge upon English translations wasn’t as great as it should have been.
 There was early on a bit of a disconnect between NTTC and English translations.
 Fortunately, that’s not as much the case today.
 What’s really odd though is when some folks demand that we only use the KJV, the product of 16th-17th century NTTC.
 The eclectic Greek text behind the KJV was the result of exactly the same kind of NTTC as that which stands behind the NA 28.
 There is not a single Greek Manuscript which contains the exact Greek text that stands behind the KJV.